mihf05/SPL/readme.md

     b = a--;
 }
 else if (val == 3) {
-    // Empty case in switch falls through to default if not broken printf("Inside default\n");
+    printf("Inside default\n");
 }
 else if (val == 4) {
-    // Break implies do nothing
 }
 else {
     printf("Inside default\n");